 Wound points measure how much true physical damage a character can withstand.
-Damage reduces wound points only after all vitality points are gone, or when a
+Damage reduces wound points only after all vitality points are gone, or when a character is struck by a critical hit.

 A character has a number of wound points equal to her current Constitution score.